 The Bridle Trail may also close seasonally, but you and your furry pal can still check out the Schilling Lake Trail if that's the case.
 This route meanders through moss-covered oaks and bigleaf maples, eventually leading to a peaceful lake surrounded by magnificent redwoods.
 A bench by the water offers a quiet spot to sit and take in the woofderful scenery.
 Note that you might find yourselves sharing the trails with horseback riders, though hikers report that the paths are usually uncrowded.

 Make sure that Fido remains on a 6-foot leash at all times while you're exploring the preserve.
 This is especially important when you get to Schilling Lake, which is home to many migratory waterfowl.
-There are no restrooms or trash cans at Thornewood, so remember to pack out all dog waste; moving doggie doo off the trails is not allowed.
+There are no restrooms or trash cans at Thornewood, so remember to bring clean-up bags and pack out all dog waste.
+Be sure to bring water for your pup and you to share too.

 You can expect to have an unfurgettable day trip with your best bud at the Thornewood Open Space Preserve!